gdanko/enpass/README.md

   version     Print the current enpass version

 Flags:
   -c, --category stringArray   Filter based on entry category.
+Wildcards (%) are allowed.
 Can be used multiple times.
   -h, --help                   help for enpass
   -k, --keyfile string         Path to your Enpass vault keyfile.
   -l, --log string             The log level from debug (5) to panic (1). (default "4") -n, --nonInteractive         Disable prompts and fail instead.
   -p, --pin                    Enable PIN.
       --sensitive              Force category and title searches to be case-sensitive.
   -t, --title stringArray      Filter based on entry title.
+Wildcards (%) are allowed.
 Can be used multiple times.
       --type string            The type of your card. (password, ...) (default "password") -v, --vault string           Path to your Enpass vault.